Primary school children raising their hands in a classroom

 About Language Trends

 Language Trends Northern Ireland surveys schools anonymously on their languages provision and has run in England since 2003 and in Wales since 2015.
-This is the second time the research has been conducted in Northern Ireland, following on from our inaugural report in 2019.
+This is the fourth time the research has been conducted in Northern Ireland, following on from our inaugural report in 2019.

 Language Trends Northern Ireland 2021